Our Mission Statement

-Founded by Dr. Dwight E. Harken, The Mended Hearts was started with three of Dr. Harken’s open heart surgery patients.
+Founded by Dr. Dwight E. Harken, The Mended Hearts was started with four of Dr. Harken’s open heart surgery patients.
 In January 1951 Dr. Harken asked Doris Silliman, one of the first 50 patients to ever have heart surgery, and three other post-surgery heart patients – Keith Otto, Alford Santimassino and Elizabeth Wilkinson – to meet at the hospital.
 They spoke of their new feeling of well-being, their plans and hopes for the future — and with renewed happiness they spoke of their “mended hearts.”
 They realized how wonderful it would be to provide support and help others facing the same experience.

 With the assistance of Dr. Harken they formed an organization, wrote up a charter and planned their membership contacts with the aid of the hospital workers.
 They called themselves the Mended Hearts.
 They often spoke of how great it was to be alive and to help others.

 Recognized for its role in facilitating a positive patient-care experience, Mended Hearts is celebrating 60 years of service.
 View the Mended Hearts 60-Year History PowerPoint and Timeline Highlights, prepared for the 60th anniversary convention, May 2012.
 We have over 300 local chapters and satellites nationwide, and partners with 460 hospitals and rehabilitation clinics.
 Mended Hearts offers services to heart patients through visiting programs, support group meetings and educational forums.

 Our support groups help people understand that there can be a rich, rewarding life after heart disease diagnosis.
 Members listen, share their experiences and volunteer to talk to other heart patients about what they may face including lifestyle changes, depression, recovery, and treatment.